Jagnole/CFB-27-Team-Builder-Helper-Schema-Editor/README-GITHUB.md

 ## Credits

-Built by [your name/handle here] with development assistance from Claude (Anthropic).
+Built by Tyler (Jagnole) with development assistance from Claude (Anthropic).
 Font and material catalog data compiled by hand from in-game asset references.

-## License

-*(Choose one — MIT is a common default for small tools like this if you want others to be able to freely use and modify it.)*